Skip to main content

 z-index

-z-index sets the order of drawing objects of the same type inside one layer.
+z-index sets the drawing order of objects of the same type within a layer.

 area|z10-[natural=wood] {